Good 4 U: Composition and lyrics

-"Good 4 U" is an electro-tinged rock, pop-punk, pop rock, teen pop, and an emo song with alternative influences.
+"Good 4 U" is an alternative rock, pop, rock, pop-punk, pop rock, power pop, grunge song, with alternative, emo, electro, and dance influences.
+According to MusicNotes, it is composed in the key of F minor with a tempo of 85 beats per minute.
 Its instrumentation is driven by a set of 1990s-inspired electric guitars and bass.
 Its verses follow a rhythm typical of R&B. The song was written by Rodrigo and Daniel Nigro, and produced by Nigro and Alexander 23.
 In August 2021, Paramore members Hayley Williams and Josh Farro received writing credits, as the chorus was inspired by Paramore's 2007 song "Misery Business".
-This proved to be controversial as many disputed the plagiarism claim, citing them as being two completely different songs with some similarities.
-Rodrigo later responded, discussing her feelings about Williams and Farro being added as co-writers on "Good 4 U":
+This proved to be controversial as many disputed the plagiarism claim, citing them as being two different songs with some similarities.
+However, it was later reported by Variety that Rodrigo's camp had been in contact with Williams and Farro prior to the song's release and they were eventually paid between $700k–$1.2m in royalties.
+Rodrigo publicly responded, discussing her feelings about Williams and Farro being added as co-writers on "Good 4 U":

 The song begins with an "uncluttered five-note" staccato bass line and Rodrigo's vocals delivered in a soft tone, which is then joined by an energetic guitar, using a chorus effect, before dropping into the drums-driven chorus.
 The second verse returns to the original bass line with added "lilting" drum beats and backup harmonies and slowly ascends to Rodrigo's "near-shout" vocal delivery.

-In "Good 4 U," Rodrigo confronts her ex who has moved on very quickly from the relationship with her, using plentiful sarcastic remarks and singing, "Well, good for you / You look happy and healthy, not me / If you ever cared to ask / Good for you / You're doin' great out there without me, baby / God, I wish that I could do that / I've lost my mind, I've spent the night / Cryin' on the floor of my bathroom / But you're so unaffected, I really don't get it / But I guess good for you."
+In "Good 4 U," Rodrigo confronts her ex, who has moved on very quickly from the relationship with her, using plentiful sarcastic remarks and singing, "Well, good for you / You look happy and healthy, not me / If you ever cared to ask / Good for you / You're doin' great out there without me, baby / God, I wish that I could do that / I've lost my mind, I've spent the night / Cryin' on the floor of my bathroom / But you're so unaffected, I really don't get it / But I guess good for you."
 It marks a departure from Rodrigo's preceding singles, "Drivers License" and "Deja Vu", which presented a melancholic and slower emotion.